 Q3.
 What are the characteristics of modern architecture?

 Modern architecture came into existence in the 20th century.
-The architectural movement was characterised by minimalism, the use of industrial materials, logical and rational expression, rectilinear forms, less ornamentation, follows an open concept, uses less and light materials, and the adoption of a universal style.
+The architectural movement was characterised by minimalism, the use of industrial materials, logical and rational expression, rectilinear forms, less ornamentation, following an open concept, useless and light materials, and the adoption of a universal style.

 Q4.
 Why is modern architecture important?